vengi-voxel/vengi/src/tools/databasetool/README.md

 # Databasetool

-## Table descriptions for the databasetool.
+## Table descriptions for the databasetool

 The databasetool binary will generate model files for the table definitions given in `*.tbl` files.
 You can specify the fields,